cloudaloe/hadas/README.md

 Takes care of your project reloading, once you change your code.
 Be agile.
 It recycles both the node side and your open browser side, once your project changes (e.g. when you save or move a file).
-An html user interface governs the enabling and disabling of this automatic recycling, as well as showing whether the project is running and serving its node console.
+An html user interface governs enabling and disabling, as well as showing whether the project is running and serving its node console.

 ## Current setup effort summary: